 Application Tiers must be submitted by the stated deadline.
-For details about submitting the Application (for all Tiers), please see the section on Completion and Submission of a Proposal below.
+For details about submitting the Application (for all Tiers), please reference the Completion and Submission of a Proposal section.

 Applicant Meeting

 I&I staff will meet individually with lead applicants (after their Tier I submission) to discuss their proposal and the RFP process.